 This blog from Mind, ‘Coronavirus and your wellbeing’, has lots of information and resources about how COVID-19 might affect your life, and how to manage worries and anxieties around this, as well as a comprehensive range of practical tips to take care of yourself and loved ones at this concerning and difficult time.

-From our point of view, we would advise that if you are self-isolating, try as much as possible to keep active with things like exercise, music, films, or whatever interests you.
+We would advise that you try as much as possible to keep active with things like exercise, music, films, or whatever interests you.
 Avoid negative social media and try to look at factual information – as linked above and below – and take care of yourself and loved ones as much as you can.

 Shirley Williams (Chair), Collin McCabe (Manager), and staff